-Tone and Strengthen Your Arms, Glutes, and Core With This Fast, Sweaty Kettlebell Workout
+Strengthen Your Arms, Glutes, and Core With This 16-Minute Kettlebell Workout

 16-Minute Cardio–Strength Kettlebell Workout

-Equipment needed: Two kettlebells; I used Bowflex adjustable kettlebells
+Equipment needed: Two kettlebells; I used Bowflex adjustable kettlebells.
+If you don't have kettlebells, grab two dumbbells, anywhere from three to 25 pounds.

 Directions: For each exercise, do as many reps as you can in one minute before going on to the next move.
-Once you've done a minute of each exercise, you've completed one set.
-Repeat for four full sets with little to no rest in between.
+After completing all four exercises, you've completed one set.
+Repeat for a total of four full sets with little to no rest in between.
 (If you need the rest, add one minute to the end of each set.)

 - Kettlebell swing